6 Steps to Increasing Your Value by Avoiding this ONE Thing!

 Want my advice?
 Do not be the one that will fix the culture; buy a property with good culture.

 When looking for your next investment property whether it is a condo, townhome, single family, duplex, 4-plex, or multi-family unit make sure the culture is good.
-I have developed a culture test and I would encourage you to use this before firming up your next property purchase.
+You can consult with leaders in the industry who know its ins and outs; Michael Teys for example, has plenty of experience dealing with strata titles and multi-unit properties.
+Leaders and professionals who have been in it for a while can definitely sniff out a good investment from a bad one.
+Here, I have developed a culture test and I would encourage you to use this before firming up your next property purchase.

 - Is there a pride of ownership in the community, owners, or tenants?